3mpj/salesdashboard/README.md

 1. Extract the archive and put it in the folder you want

-2. Prepare your .env file there with database connection and other settings.
-Run php artisan key:generate to get a key for your .env file

-3. Run "composer install" command
+2. Run "composer install" command

-4. Run "php artisan migrate --seed" command.
+3. Run "php artisan migrate --seed" command.

-5. Run "copy .env.example .env" to generate a new .env file.
+4. Run "copy .env.example .env" to generate a new .env file.

-6. Run "php artisan key:generate" to generate new application Key.
+5. Run "php artisan key:generate" to generate new application Key.

-7. Run "php artisan serve" command.
+6. Run "php artisan serve" command.

 ## Features